 Project Servator aims to disrupt a range of criminality, from shop lifting to county lines drug dealing and terrorism, while providing a reassuring presence for the public.

-We are working with partners, including businesses and the public, to continue to visibly police intu Chapelfield shopping centre and everyone who lives or works near there - making it a difficult place for criminals and terrorists to operate.
+We are working with partners, including businesses and the public, to continue to visibly police the county - making it a difficult place for criminals and terrorists to operate.

 Our Project Servator deployments are highly visible and unpredictable and can happen at any time, anywhere.